usmanmusa1920/flask-unity/docs/quick_start.rst

 Now after the installation, let create a project called **schoolsite** to do so paste the following command on your termianl::

-  python -c "from flask-unity import project; project('schoolsite')"
+  python -c "from flask_unity import project; project('schoolsite')"

 or create a file and paste the below codes which is equivalent of the above, and then run the file

 .. code-block:: python

-  from flask-unity import project
+  from flask_unity import project

   project("schoolsite")